How long do you have to respond to a potential client’s inquiry if you want to win their business?

 How do you set up a drip campaign?
 There are a ton of tools that can help you do it, some of which only do drip campaigns and others which do much more.
 Clio Grow includes unlimited templates and allows you to automatically send pre-scheduled emails to keep potential clients in the loop, for example.

 One tip: Prior to kicking off a drip campaign, make sure you’re adhering to the requirements of any anti-spam legislation in your jurisdiction.

 In the age of instant gratification, what effect do you think a voicemail prompt has on a potential client’s desire to hire you?
 A missed call is a missed lead, which could mean thousands of dollars in billables lost.

 Ruby Receptionists is the most popular virtual receptionist service out there.
-If you’re not able to hire a receptionist or legal assistant to answer calls, consider hiring a virtual service that covers your phones (Bonus: Ruby Receptionists integrates with Clio) .
+If you’re not able to hire a receptionist or legal assistant to answer calls, consider hiring a virtual service that covers your phones (Bonus: Ruby Receptionists integrates with both Clio Manage and Clio Grow).
 No missed calls means no missed opportunities for lucrative cases.

 Put security and ethics first

 Often lost in the march forward with technology, tools, and toys is the need to keep privacy and data security at the forefront.
 As the ‘young guy’ taking part in many conversations with lawyers about modernizing firms’ practices, the fretting about security and privacy sometimes sounds paranoid, but even those of us who are gung-ho about legal tech have to remember our mandate as attorneys to protect client data and communications, and to abide by professional conduct rules.

 Responsiveness is key for securing new business (and for a positive client experience), but you’ll also need to make sure you’re communicating via secure channels and taking proper measures to keep all client communications confidential.